 Once the crawler has crawled the page and scanned its contents, it needs to extract any other links that it finds on the page.

-This can actually be handled rather easily thanks to many of the standard HTML libraries.
+This can be handled relatively easily, thanks to many standard HTML libraries.

 After your crawler makes its list of links, they are placed on the queue to be crawled, and our crawler can repeat its process.

 It should come as no surprise that you'll need access to a massive amount of storage space to build a crawler capable of crawling the entire web.

 For a rough estimate, let's do some quick math: If the average size of a crawled webpage is, let's say, 200 KB, and our web crawler was to store 1 million, or 10^6, pages, we'd need 2 terabytes worth of storage.